-We appreciate your patience throughout the recruitment process.
+We appreciate your patience and understanding of our recruitment processes.

-ASIO’s Future Technologists Graduate Program is aimed at university students who want a career with a difference and who are passionate about technology and the breadth of its application.
-It’s an ideal career choice for technical graduates with skills in fields as diverse as cyber security; computer forensics; mathematics; data science/analytics; software engineering/development; network engineering; computer, electrical, mechanical engineering; telecommunications; and ICT (just to name a few).
+ASIO’s Future Technologists (FT) Graduate Program is aimed at graduating university students who want a technical career with a difference (that makes a difference).
+We recruit for a range of skillsets across the technical spectrum.
+It is an ideal career choice for graduates with skills in fields as diverse as data analytics/science, cyber & information security, software development and ICT, telecommunications and systems engineering.

 To be considered for these roles you must: